-- If the accommodation is supported housing, including temporary social housing up to 10% of formula rent; or - If the accommodation is not supported housing, up to 5% of formula rent
+- If the accommodation is supported housing, including temporary social housing up to 10% of formula rent; or - If the accommodation is not supported housing, where support is not provided, up to 5% of formula rent.

 If applying this flexibility, providers must ensure that there is a clear rationale for doing so which takes into account local circumstance and affordability.